Yatharagga

 Yatharagga is an area associated with a homestead in the mid west of Western Australia (WA) near Yarragadee Station.
 It is located about 24 km north-west of Mingenew and about 100 km south-east of Geraldton.

-The area is also associated with two Australian Earth stations with space related tracking systems at the West Australian Space Centre.
+The area is also associated with two Australian Earth stations and a geodetic observatory with space related tracking systems at the West Australian Space Centre.

 Homestead

 The Yatharagga is a homestead listed by the Gazetteer of Australia.

 Yatharagga Satellite Station

 Yatharagga Satellite Station also known as West Australian Space Centre is owned and run by the Swedish Space Corporation (SSC)'s subsidiary SSC Space Australia, and services a number of government agencies and commercial organisations.
 It commenced operations under SSC in 2012.

-MOBLAS 5 Satellite Laser Ranging Station

-Near the homestead is a facility MOBLAS 5 Satellite Laser Ranging (SLR) station originally established by an agreement between the United States of America and Australia effective 27 June 1978 to establish a NASA Temporary Mobile Satellite Laser Tracking Facility.